Cultivating awareness

 meet sharon smith-carter, clinical somatic educator & yoga teacher, AWA group circle facilitator

-Her most influential teacher was her beloved mentor, Lila Ostermann, who gently encouraged Sharon to explore yoga beyond weekly classes—and to see it as a tool for navigating life.
-With Lila’s guidance, Sharon began using breath and movement to ease the anxiety and agoraphobia that were once overwhelming.
-That personal transformation continues to shape the heart of her teaching today.
+Her most influential teacher was her longtime mentor, Kripalu yoga educator Lila Ostermann, who encouraged Sharon to explore yoga as a practical tool for easing anxiety and agoraphobia and to dive more deeply into the broader work of yoga.

-In 2017, Sharon turned to writing as a way to process the emotional landscape of caring for aging parents.
-This led her to Amherst Writers & Artists (AWA), where she found such resonance with the method that she completed AWA Group Facilitator training in 2019.
-She now leads writing circles at her studio, offering a supportive space where people can explore their voice and stories in a safe, welcoming environment.
+In 2017, Sharon turned to writing as a way to process the decline and care of her aging parents.
+She was introduced to the Amherst Writers & Artists (AWA) Method with Sue Reynolds and completed AWA Group Facilitator training in 2019.
+She continues to offer online writing circles for those curious about memoir and finding their written voice.

 meet